miniwdl-ext/miniwdl-aws/README.md

-# miniwdl AWS extension
+# miniwdl AWS plugin

-**Enables [miniwdl](https://github.com/chanzuckerberg/miniwdl) to run workflows on [AWS Batch](https://aws.amazon.com/batch/) (+[EFS](https://aws.amazon.com/efs/))**
+**Extends [miniwdl](https://github.com/chanzuckerberg/miniwdl) to run workflows on [AWS Batch](https://aws.amazon.com/batch/) (+[EFS](https://aws.amazon.com/efs/))**

-This miniwdl plugin enables it to submit AWS Batch jobs to execute WDL workflows.
-It uses EFS for work-in-progress file I/O, while workflow-level input files may be downloaded from S3, and outputs uploaded as well.
-Logs are written to both EFS and [CloudWatch Logs](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/WhatIsCloudWatchLogs.html).
+This miniwdl plugin enables it to submit AWS Batch jobs to execute WDL tasks.
+It uses EFS for work-in-progress file I/O, with optional workflow-level rails to/from S3.
+Logs from the workflow and each individual task are written to both EFS and [CloudWatch Logs](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/WhatIsCloudWatchLogs.html).

-## Use interactively within SageMaker Studio
+## Use within Amazon SageMaker Studio

-It's easiest to set up miniwdl+Batch for interactive terminal operations within [**Amazon SageMaker Studio**](https://aws.amazon.com/sagemaker/studio/), which provides a cloud web interface with a terminal and filesystem browser.
-You can use the terminal to operate `miniwdl run`, the filesystem browser to manage the inputs and outputs on EFS, and other JupyterLab features to further analyze the outputs.
+To get started, set up the plugin for interactive terminal operations within [**Amazon SageMaker Studio**](https://aws.amazon.com/sagemaker/studio/), which provides a cloud web interface with a terminal and filesystem browser.
+You can use the terminal to operate `miniwdl run` against AWS Batch, the filesystem browser to manage the inputs and outputs on EFS, and the Jupyter notebook features to further analyze the outputs.

-See the companion **miniwdl_gwfcore_studio** (TODO: link) recipe to deploy this.
+See the companion **miniwdl-aws-studio** (TODO: link) recipe to deploy this.
+The plugin is otherwise a bit complicated to set up because it assumes provisioning of a certain stack of AWS infrastructure; read on for details.

 ## Unattended workflow submission

 For unattended operations, a command-line wrapper `miniwdl_submit_awsbatch` *launches miniwdl in its own small Batch job* to orchestrate the workflow.
 This **workflow job** then spawns **task jobs** as needed, without needing the submitting computer (e.g. your laptop) to remain connected for the duration.
 Separate Batch compute environments handle workflow & task jobs, using lightweight [Fargate](https://docs.aws.amazon.com/batch/latest/userguide/fargate.html) resources for workflow jobs.
 (See below for detailed infra specs.)

-With the EFS-centric I/O model, you'll also need a way to browse and manage the filesystem remotely -- such as SageMaker Studio.
+With the EFS-centric I/O model, you'll also need a way to manage the filesystem contents remotely -- such as SageMaker Studio.
 Alternatively, deploy an instance or container mounting your EFS, to access via SSH or web app (e.g. [JupyterHub](https://jupyter.org/hub), [Cloud Commander](http://cloudcmd.io/), [VS Code server](https://github.com/cdr/code-server)).

 ### Submitting workflow jobs